nedaakbari/splitting-bills/README.md

-# splitting-bills
-a web app to splitting bills among friends

-# Cost Sharing Application
+# Splitting-bills

-A Java-based application for splitting costs among group members, built with Spring Boot, PostgreSQL, and Docker.
+A Java-based application for splitting among group members

 ---